Professional Licensure Disclosure Statements

 WSSU shall not be held liable if a student is unable to qualify for licensure or certification in any jurisdiction.

-Winston-Salem State University’s Bachelors of Social Work (B. S. W.) meets the educational requirements for professional social work certification/licensure (at the bachelor's level) in all states and is accredited by The Council on Social Work Education.
+Winston-Salem State University’s Bachelors of Social Work is accredited by the Council on Social Work Education (CSWE) and meets the educational requirements for all states except the following: California, Colorado, Connecticut, Florida, Georgia, New Hampshire, New York, Rhode Island, and Washington.
 For more specific information related to state requirements for social work practice certification/licensure at the bachelor's level visit the Association for Social Work Boards (ASWB) web site.

 This recognition applies to our undergraduate and graduate teacher licensure programs in Birth through Kindergarten, Elementary Education, Special Education, Middle Grades Education, Music Education, Secondary English Education, Secondary Math Education, and Health and Physical Education.